NewDev18/Image-captioning/readme.md

    - Calculate loss using cross-entropy between predicted and actual words
    - Backpropagate and update model parameters

-3. **Evaluation**:
-   - Use BLEU, METEOR, CIDEr, and ROUGE metrics
-   - Visual inspection of generated captions

 ## Inference
 During inference:
 1. Image is processed by the CNN encoder